brian-osullivan/tea-review-site/src/posts/best-black-teas.md

 ---
 title: 'Our pick of the best black teas 2022'
-description: Our pick of the best blacks teas in 2022.
+description: Our pick of the best black teas in 2022.
 We review Indian, Chinese, Sri Lankan, and blends like English and Irish breakfast.
 author: Andrew Warner
 date: 2022-03-02
 category: how-to